ksarisen/2DMazeGame/README.md

 mvn site
 ```

-This will create a site for all Maven information (~/target/site)
+This will create a site for all Maven information (~/target/site)<br>To open the webpage simply open the index.html file in your browser

 ## Looking for files?